Uberspace/lab/source/guide_offen.rst

  [isabell@stardust ~]$ echo "OFFEN_SECRET=$(offen secret -quiet)" >> ~/.config/offen.env
  [isabell@stardust ~]$

+.. note:: Changing this secret at a later point is possible, but will invalidate all currently active login sessions, as well as all pending invites or password resets.

 Database setup
 ------------

-In this setup, Offen stores its data in the MariaDB provided by your Uberspace.
-First create a dedicated database for Offen to use:
+Offen will store its data in the MariaDB provided by your Uberspace.
+First, create a dedicated database for Offen to use:

 ::

  [isabell@stardust ~]$ mysql -e "CREATE DATABASE isabell_offen"
  [isabell@stardust ~]$

-Next, edit the config file at `~/.config/offen.env` and add the dialect and the connection string (do not overwrite the existing secret):
+Next, edit the config file at :code:`~/.config/offen.env` and append the dialect and the connection string (do not overwrite the secret you just created):

 .. code-block:: ini